ReidCarlberg/LearningAppAndroid/README.md

 3. `access_token`: the Access Token for your development app as defined in the App Center section of the Marketing Cloud.

-NB: You can use different keys for the staging/testing phase and the production phase.
+You can use different keys for the staging/testing phase and the production phase.
 Staging/testing keys are indicated by the prefix `staging_`.

 <a name="0002"></a>
 ## Marketing Cloud App Center